 - Permanent injunction opinion and order in the Guilford College et al. v.
 DHS case (02/06/2020)

 On February 6, 2020, the Court granted the plaintiff's motion for partial summary judgment, denied the Government's motion for summary judgment, and declared the August 2019 policy invalid, set aside, and permanently enjoined nationwide in all applications.
-On April 3, 2020 DHS appealed to the Fourth Circuit Court of Appeals, but on July 31, 2020 the agency filed a motion to dismiss its own appeal.
+On April 3, 2020 DHS appealed to the Fourth Circuit Court of Appeals, but on July 31, 2020 DHS filed a motion to dismiss its own appeal of the lower court's decision, and the appeals court granted that motion and dismissed the appeal on August 3, 2020.

 A DHS proposed rule titled "Enhancing the Integrity of the Unlawful Presence Inadmissibility Provisions" appears in the Spring 2020 Regulatory Agenda with a target date of 03/00/2021.
 DHS/USCIS, RIN 1615-AC46.
 DHS/USCIS had published this item for the first time in the Fall 2019 regulatory agenda.
 It appears related to the agency's attempt to revise its unlawful presence policy via policy memo, which was blocked in Federal court.
 See NAFSA's unlawful presence litigation page for background.
 As one element of the litigation involves the Administrative Procedure Act (APA), this proposed rule may be a tactic to resolve any APA issues by going through the public notice and comment rulemaking procedure.